Program Limited to 12 students

 Students 16 and older may choose to live on campus in Point Park University residence halls that are supervised by a resident advisor.
 All facilities are monitored by a security staff 24 hours a day.

-Student film festival will take place the evening of Thursday, July 25 in the JVH Auditorium.
+Student film festival will take place the evening of Thursday, July 23 in the George White Auditorium.

 Tuition: $1,800 (includes three meals per day)